-Mount Sinai Brooklyn is working with Current to detect patient deterioration earlier and improve healthcare outcomes, resulting in the safest and highest quality care for patients.
-Dr. Scott Lorin, president of Mount Sinai Brooklyn, said: “The Mount Sinai Health System works with innovative and leading-edge companies like Current to support our commitment to providing world-class patient care.
-Current’s continuous and proactive monitoring platform has the potential to alert us to patient deterioration faster and give our team data insights they can act on earlier.”
+Mount Sinai Brooklyn is working with Current Health to detect patient deterioration earlier and improve healthcare outcomes, resulting in the safest and highest quality care for patients.
+Dr. Scott Lorin, president of Mount Sinai Brooklyn, said:

-Built using the world’s largest real-time physiological data set, Current is the most accurate, all-in-one wireless wearable currently approved for use in the EU and U.S. The company’s proprietary algorithms continuously analyze data, along with relevant contextual patient information, to offer actionable and proactive insights into the wearer’s health.
-It seamlessly integrates with third-party devices to capture additional metrics, building patient-specific digital therapeutics and recommendations.
+Built using the world’s largest real-time physiological data set, Current Health is the most accurate, all-in-one wireless wearable currently approved for use in the EU and U.S. Our proprietary algorithms continuously analyze data, along with relevant contextual patient information, to offer actionable and proactive insights into the wearer’s health.
+We also seamlessly integrates with third-party devices to capture additional metrics, building patient-specific digital therapeutics and recommendations.

 - Read the Dartford and Gravesham case study results.